Companies are at the heart of the system to recycle 100% of materials recovered in Quebec.

 In the current system, through ÉEQ, companies finance 100% of municipal collection services for recyclable materials, but don’t have a formal link with municipalities or the various partners of the value chain.
 As provided for in the Compensation plan, ÉEQ remits funds to RECYC-QUÉBEC, who redistributes them to municipalities.
-Municipalities have contracts with collectors and with sorting centres or materials recovery facilities (MRFs), and the latter decide to whom materials are sold.
+Municipalities have contracts with collectors and with sorting centres or sorting centres, and the latter decide to whom materials are sold.
 There are as many ways to do things, as there are contracts.
-This is what we call silo management…
+This is what we call silo management.

-The Designated Management Organization (DMO) certified by RECYC-QUÉBEC will carry out accountability reports according to the conditions defined by the Government of Quebec, specifically on performance indicators as well as on material quantities and qualities, all in order to have complete TRACEABILITY of products.
+The Designated Stewarship Organization (DSO) certified by RECYC-QUÉBEC will carry out accountability reports according to the conditions defined by the Government of Quebec, specifically on performance indicators as well as on material quantities and qualities, all in order to have complete TRACEABILITY of products.

-To summarize, EPR Partnership will enable companies to:
+To summarize, EPR curbside recycling will enable companies to:

 - Oversee collection, transportation, sorting and processing of recyclable materials.

 - Integrate quality standards regarding collection and sorting.

 - Ensure the chain of custody or traceability of materials and transparency of accounting.

 - Innovate and position curbside recycling system as a true economic lever.

 Our vision is based on the competencies and know-how of all participants in the recycling industry.
 Therefore, all parties, from companies to citizens, municipalities, collectors, MRFs and processors, have their role to play.